What is Periodontal Maintenance vs Regular Cleanings

-You may have glanced at a bill from your dentist and seen a big difference between the cost of periodontal maintenance and a regular cleaning.
-At HollowBrook Dental, your Colorado Springs dentist, we are sometimes asked about this, so we decided to explain about these two different types of dental procedures.
+You may have glanced at a bill from your dentist and found a big difference between the cost of periodontal maintenance and a regular cleaning.
+At HollowBrook Dental, your Colorado Springs dentist, we are sometimes asked about this, so we decided to explain these two dental procedures.

 What is periodontal maintenance?

-Periodontal maintenance is a procedure which becomes necessary after someone has experienced at least some level of periodontal disease, i.e. a disease affecting the gums in your mouth.
-Some patients experience bleeding around the area of the gums, while others develop gum pockets which must be carefully monitored, and still others undergo a loss of bone if the disease gets to an advanced stage.
+Periodontal maintenance is a procedure necessary after someone experiences at least some level of periodontal disease, a disease affecting the gums in your mouth.
+Patients may experience bleeding around the gums, develop gum pockets which must be carefully monitored, and some can suffer bone loss if the disease advances.

-During periodontal maintenance, any gum pockets must be irrigated with antibacterial medications so they don’t become infected, and all the plaque which has built up both above the gum line and below it, must be chipped away.
+During periodontal maintenance, any gum pockets must be irrigated with antibacterial medications to prevent infection, and all plaque build up above and below the gum line must be removed.
 In some cases, periodontal maintenance is covered by your dental insurance.
-Periodontal maintenance must be performed three or four times annually, to make sure that the disease is held in check.
+Periodontal maintenance must be performed three or four times annually, to keep the disease in check.

 What is a regular cleaning?

-A regular dental cleaning is the reason that most people visit their dentist twice each year, and during this visit a preventative cleaning is performed, which will help to prevent the formation of cavities, as well as any symptoms of gum disease.
-During a regular cleaning, your hygienist will remove all plaque from your teeth, and look closely for the formation of any new cavities since your previous visit.
+A regular dental cleaning is the most common reason people visit their dentist twice each year.
+During this visit a preventative cleaning is performed.
+This prevents the formation of cavities, and gum disease.
+During a regular cleaning, your hygienist will remove all plaque from your teeth, and look closely for the formation of any new cavities.
 If any are found, it will be necessary to schedule another appointment to fill those cavities.